alchaplinsky/polymer-rails/README.md

     //= require polymer/polymer
     //= require component-name/component-name

-And you can use your component in your application!
+And you can use your component in Rails application!

+## Example

 See example Rails application here [http://polymer-rails-example.herokuapp.com/](http://polymer-rails-example.herokuapp.com/)